kg583/5MAT/6MAT/README.md

 ### Outer Blocks

-The outermost scope may include only of the following blocks, each at most once.
+The outermost scope may consist only of the following blocks.

 #### `DO { ... }`
 If the tape is non-empty, bind `$V` and `$R` and execute the block.

 #### `INIT { ... }`
 If the tape is empty, set its contents by executing the block.

+#### `DEFINE name! { ... }`
+Define a user macro.
+The contents of `{ ... }` are copied exactly in place of every use of `name!`, which should, for readability, contain lowercase letters and end in an `!`.
+Do note, though, that macro (and instruction) names are case-insensitive.

 ### Inner Blocks